• THURNE MOUTH OPEN REGATTA 2023 •

 Fastest Allcomer on handicap (excluding keel boats)

-Competitors will book confidential start times from 9.00 am.
+Competitors will book confidential start times from 9.00 am on the day of the race.
 Starts at 5 minute intervals from 11.30 am until 13.00 max 6 boats per start (the number of starters may be reduced by the committee if weather conditions dictate).
-Race duration approx. 1.5 hrs. there will be a cutoff time for finishing at 14.30 hrs.
+Race duration approx. 1½ hours.
+There will be a cutoff time for finishing at 14.30 hrs.

 *Races marked with an asterisk are part of the series for the Frosty Cup in conjunction with the 2 cruiser handicap races at Acle Regatta – (3 out of 4 to count).